PreciselyData/Private-Spatial-APIs/docs/guides/aks/QuickStartAKS.md

 ### 2.2 Connect to AKS Cluster
 \
 These steps assume that you have installed Azure CLI on your local PC.
-Alternatively, you can also use Azure Cloud Shell as a bridge to manage the cluster and move data to the Fileshares.  \
+Alternatively, you can also use [Azure Cloud Shell](https://learn.microsoft.com/en-gb/azure/cloud-shell/get-started/classic?tabs=azurecli) as a bridge to manage the cluster and move data to the Fileshares.

-for using Azure Cloud Shell:
-At the home page of Azure portal, click on the Azure Cloud Shell icon (next to the search field), following the instructions to enable the Bash (you may need to create a storage Fileshares if you are first time using the Cloud
-Shell).
 #### Set kubectl context to AKS cluster
-\
 In Azure portal, go to

-spatial-aks → spatial32,
-and click on `Connect`

-to find the commands to add the context to kubectl.
+spatial-aks → spatial32,and click on `Connect` to find the commands to add the context to kubectl.
 ![azure shell select subscription](images/select-subscription-shell.png "azure shell select subscription")

->Note: ``az`` command is bound to a subscription, if the resource group is not in the current subscription, then need to switch.)
-Open the Cloud Shell
+>Note: ``az`` command is bound to a subscription, if the resource group is not in the current subscription, then need to switch.

 Clicking on `Open Cloud Shell` will also run the both az commands automatically and reset the cloud shell if it was already open